Roboy/memory/docs/ScopeContext/3_public_interfaces.rst

 	rosservice call /read_qr

+The payload has to be defined according to :ref:`roboy-protocol`.
 Currently these interfaces are under development.